selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 A grain of salt is helpful.

-It seems, it appears, probably, I feel this way because..
+It seems, it appears, probably, I feel this way because...

 ## Less